streamdao/stream-pay-pos/point-of-sale/README.md

 ## License

-The Fyfy Pay Point of Sale app is open source and available under the Apache License, Version 2.0.
+The StreamPay Point of Sale app is open source and available under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for more info.

 <!-- Links -->